 Chicken Kiev is a decadent but relatively simple dish — especially if you put it together the night before or buy it pre-made and ready-to-cook from the grocery store.

-Chicken Kiev is at once a decadent and relatively simplistic dish -- especially if you put it together the night before.
-Many supermarkets and other food purveyors today sell pre-made chicken Kiev that comes pre-assembled and ready to cook.
 The dish consists of breaded, deboned chicken breast stuffed with herb-seasoned butter and is typically cooked using moderate-heat pan frying.
-While cooking, it is important to handle the delicate breading carefully and refrain puncturing the chicken -- you want the delicious crust and buttery stuffing in your mouth, not left in your frying pan.
+While cooking, it's important to handle the delicate breading carefully and refrain puncturing the chicken — you want the delicious crust and buttery stuffing in your mouth, not left in your frying pan.

 Things You'll Need

 Neutral-tasting frying oil such as canola or vegetable oil

 Straight-sided frying pan or skillet

 Wire rack and baking sheet (preferred) or paper towel-lined platter